Anon-Planet/thgtoa/guide.md

 The only way to mitigate this problem is to have no RFID tags on you or to shield them again using a type of Faraday cage.
 You could also use specialized wallets/pouches that specifically block RFID communications.
 Many of those are now made by well-known brands such as Samsonite[^57].
 You should just not carry such RFID devices while conducting sensitive activities.

-See [Appendix N: Warning about smartphones and smart devices]
+See [Appendix N: Warning about smartphones and smart devices:]

 ### The Wi-Fi and Bluetooth devices around you: